WELCOME TO THE UNIVERSITY PLAYERS

 UP News is a comprehensive program magazine that accompanies every production.
 The magazine illuminates the production from aesthetic, historical and artistic perspectives.
 This gives you the opportunity to gain essayistic and editorial experience and to launch a veritable publication.

-| EURYDICE by Sarah Ruhl
+| EURYDICE

-Co-directed by Henny Fleischmann and Charlie Bierend
+By Sarah Ruhl, directed by Henny Fleischmann and Charlie Bierend

-Hamburger Sprechwerk, Klaus-Groth-Str.
-23, 20535 Hamburg
+Shows start at 8 pm at the Hamburger Sprechwerk, Klaus-Groth-Straße 23, 20535 Hamburg

 The wedding day of the too-young and too-in-love Eurydice and Orpheus ends unexpectedly: Unable to resist the promise of a letter written by her deceased father, Eurydice finds herself at a stranger’s apartment.
 On her escape, she trips, falls and dies.
 In the underworld, where all words are lost but stones can speak, Eurydice is left with no memories of her husband and reunites with her father.
 When Orpheus’s beautiful music makes even the stones weep, the two are given the chance to return to the world of the living – and Eurydice is left with a choice to make.
 A tale of love, loss, and letters.